 Here is an even homier example of how such an

 I save electricity in my home in Minneapolis

-by using unheated water for my shower.
+by using unheated water for my bath in the summer.

-My water is heated by electricity.
+My water-heater is powered by electricity.

 Thus during the hottest time of the year,